Issah-Dundason/dining-review/README.md

 - Restaurant
 - Food

 A Restaurant will have a list of food.
 Each food will be rated by users on a scale of 1 - 5, with 5 being the best.
-The score of a food for a particular restaurant is the average of all submitted scores for that food.
+The score of a particular food served by a particular restaurant is the average of all submitted scores for that food.

 A restaurant will also have an overall score, which will be the average across all the submitted scores across all the foods for that restaurant.